Learn more about our Advertising Disclosure

 • New York City is considered to be less safe than Jersey City with a score of 49.17 vs Jersey City’s 56.79.

-Other things to consider for your Jersey City vs. New York City move
+Other things to consider for your Jersey City to New York City move

 • State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Before booking, ensure the moving company is officially licensed to handle your move.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Ensure the company you choose is licensed to handle your move.

 • State regulator: To confirm a moving company’s license in New York, visit the state’s public utilities commission.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Where to live in New York City